danilr16/End-Of-Line/README.md

 ## Starting the frontend

-The Spring Petclinic is implemented with a React frontend in the folder named "frontend".
+The Spring project is implemented with a React frontend in the folder named "frontend".
 You can start the development server to see frontend using the command (maybe you should use the command npm insall prior to this):
 ```
 npm start
 ```
-You can then access the PetClinic frontend at [http://localhost:3000](http://localhost:3000)
+You can then access the End Of Line frontend at [http://localhost:3000](http://localhost:3000)